 Time According to Western Science

 Is There a Common-Denominator Temporal Interval?
 The Gelug Prasangika Position

-We were speaking about the issue of a common denominator in terms of: Is there an actual temporal interval, somehow like this blank screen, that’s the basis for labeling by different persons with many different labels?
-And we saw that in Chittamatra according to Tsongkhapa’s earlier interpretation, conventionally there is, but on the deepest level, or ultimately, there isn’t.
-And in his later interpretation of Chittamatra, Tsongkhapa said that both on the conventional and ultimately, or deepest level, there is no such thing as a common denominator.
+We were speaking about the issue of a common denominator.
+Is there an actual temporal interval, somehow like a blank screen, that’s the basis for labeling by different persons with many different labels?
+We saw that in Chittamatra, according to Tsongkhapa’s earlier interpretation, conventionally there is, but on the deepest level, or ultimately, there isn’t.
+In his later interpretation of Chittamatra, Tsongkhapa said that both conventionally and ultimately, or on the deepest level, there is no such thing as a common denominator.

 What about Prasangika?
-Prasangika, the Gelug Prasangika, agrees with Tsongkhapa’s later interpretation of Chittamatra – that there’s no common-denominator clay pot or year 2006, either from the viewpoint of conventional truth or deepest truth, experienced by two different persons either at different locations or travelling at different speeds.
-But the Prasangika understanding of this is quite different from the Chittamatra one.
+Gelug Prasangika agrees with Tsongkhapa’s later interpretation of Chittamatra – that there’s no common-denominator clay pot or year 2006, either from the viewpoint of conventional truth or deepest truth, experienced by two different persons either at different locations or traveling at different speeds.
+However, the Prasangika understanding of this is quite different from the Chittamatra one.

 From the point of view of appearances, Prasangika agrees with Chittamatra – that the appearance of something like the clay pot or the year 2006 depends on the mind that cognizes the appearance.
 There’s not some sort of set, fixed appearance that everybody is seeing together from the side of the object.
-But the reason for this, from the Prasangika point of view, is that there is no findable referent thing on the side of a validly knowable object that corresponds to the names or labels for it.
-This was the understanding of the absence of truly established existence from the point of view of Prasangika.
+The reason for this, from the Prasangika point of view, is that there is no findable referent thing on the side of a validly knowable object that corresponds to the names or labels for it.
+This is the understanding of the absence of self-established existence, or inherent existence, from the point of view of Prasangika.

-As you recall, what establishes the existence of something?
-Well, it is merely what the name refers to, or concept of it refers to, on the basis for labeling.
-But – and this is the point here – although the word or concept refers to something (btags-chos), there’s no referent thing (btags-don) itself sitting on the side of the object that can be found there, with defining characteristics and stuff like that, that corresponds to the word.
+If you recall, what establishes the existence of something?
+Well, it is merely what the name or the concept of it refers to, on the basis for labeling.
+However – and this is the point here – although the word or concept refers to something (btags-chos), there’s no referent thing (btags-don) itself sitting on the side of the object that can be found that corresponds to the word and that has defining characteristics with the power to establish its existence.
 The word refers to something, but there’s nothing that corresponds exactly to the word.

 I’m just doing this briefly here because this isn’t a course on voidness.
-But when we think of words and concepts, these are like entries in a dictionary in which something falls within, categories of an entry in a dictionary, like table or orange or red or good or bad, or something like that.
-And what does that imply?
-That implies that there are actually things out there that exist in a box of red or orange or green or blue and so on, these type of things.
-And so although we can use these concepts and categories and words to refer to things (“Okay, what color is that?”
-“That shirt is red”), it’s not that there is such a thing as red there on the color spectrum – that somehow on the color spectrum there are two bars which say, “This side is red.
+When we think of words and concepts, these are like entries in a dictionary in which something falls, categories of an entry in a dictionary, like table or orange or red or good or bad, or something like that.
+What does that imply?
+It implies that there are actually things out there that exist in the box of red or orange or green or blue and so on.
+Although we can use these concepts and categories convention and words to refer to things (“Okay, what color is that?”
+“That shirt is red”), it’s not that there is such a thing as red there on the side of the color spectrum – that somehow on the color spectrum there are two bars which say, “This side is red.
 The other side is orange,” or things like that.

-And of course the same thing in terms of time.
+Of course, it’s the same thing with time.
 Somebody brought up the example of a new year.
 Well, this is totally arbitrary.
-But then again this gets into a weird viewpoint.
-But let’s say if we take an interval of a lifetime, it isn’t that there are set boundaries in it that say: one year, two years, three years, things like that.
-We have these words that are a convenient way of referring to it.
-“How old are you?”
+Again, this gets into a weird viewpoint.
+Let’s say if we take an interval of a lifetime, it isn’t that there are set boundaries in it that say one year, two years, three years and so on.
+We have these words that are a convenient way of referring to intervals.
+For example, “How old are you?”
 “Well, I am five years old,” or fifty years old, whatever it is.
-Well, what kind of year are we measuring it in to start with?
-Is that on the side of the… Well, where is it?
+Well, what kind of year are we measuring it to start with?
 We have a mental continuum.
-Does that mental continuum have little bars on it, and on one side it is this year, and on the other side it’s that year?
+Does that mental continuum have little bars on it, and on one side, it is this year, and on the other side, it’s that year?

 Tibetans count birthdays and age very differently: it’s how many calendar years you’re alive in.
-So if you’re born in December of our calendar, the last month of the year, let’s say – well, you may only be alive for one month of that year, but that’s your first year.
-And then as soon as it turns the next month, which is the first month of the next year, you’re two years old, because you’ve been alive in two calendar years.
+If, for example, you’re born in December of our calendar, the last month of the year, you are alive for one month of that year, so that’s your first year.
+Then, as soon as it turns the next month, which is the first month of the next year, you’re two years old, because you’ve been alive in two calendar years.
 It may only be that you’re alive for three weeks, but you’re two years old.

-So this indicates the arbitrariness of how you actually measure things.
+This indicates the arbitrariness of how we actually measure things.
 It’s not referring to something set and fixed – these words and concepts, year and so on – on the side of the object.
-Nevertheless, they refer to something.
-Well, there is a year – you’ve lived for a year, however it might be defined – but that is established purely from the mind by mental labeling.
-Okay?
-So, like that, there is no common-denominator year which is somehow a referent of the word year.
-We all use the word year, and it refers to a year, and we all understand it, those of us who follow the same convention, but it’s not a referent thing existing somewhere, like in a time line or whatever.
-So that’s the Prasangika point of view.
+Nevertheless, these words refer to something.
+Well, there is a year – we’ve lived for a year, however it might be defined – but what that year means is established purely from the mind by mental labeling.
+Basically, there is no common-denominator year that is somehow a referent of the word year.
+We all use the word year, and it refers to a year, and we all understand it, those of us who follow the same convention, but it’s not a referent thing existing somewhere, like on a timeline or whatever.
+Overall, that’s the Prasangika point of view.

-Thus the year 2006 experienced by the person traveling at a faster speed and the year 2006 experienced by the slower speed person are neither the same nor different.
+Thus, the year 2006 experienced by the person traveling at a faster speed and the year 2006 experienced by the slower speed person are neither the same nor different.
 They’re neither one nor many.
-Then you get into the whole Prasangika analysis: My 2006 and your 2006 in the starship, are they the same year 2006, or are they two different years 2006?
-Actually they’re neither of those.
-Because that type of discussion is: Is there a truly existent findable year 2006?
-And are they the same findable year 2006?
-Or are they two totally different findable years 2006?
-So that’s not the case – it’s neither of them – because there’s no such thing as a truly existent findable year 2006.
+Then, we get into the whole Prasangika analysis: My 2006 and your 2006 in the starship, are they the same year 2006, or are they two different years 2006?
+Actually, they’re neither of those.
+In other words, is there a truly existent findable year 2006?
+Are they the same findable year 2006, or are they two totally different findable years 2006?
+It’s neither of them because there’s no such thing as a truly existent findable year 2006.

-But, unlike Chittamatra, Prasangika does assert that there are external objects, which means validly knowable objects, such as a clay pot and the year 2006, that have a different natal source and a different essential nature from those of the cognitions of them.
-So the year 2006 does have its own natal source in terms of the events that have happened since… What is it?
+Unlike Chittamatra, Prasangika does assert that there are external objects, which means validly knowable objects, such as a clay pot and the year 2006, that have a different natal source and a different essential nature from the natal source and essential nature of the cognitions of them.
+The year 2006 does have its own basis in terms of the events that have happened since… What is it?
 Is it from the birth of Christ or the death of Christ that it’s measured?

 From the birth.
 Plus the calendar has changed.

-And they had solar days in that time, and the hours were counted differently.
-But aside from all of that, it’s 2006 years from that event (and now we’re in the 2007th or whatever).
-But it has its external source – it’s not just coming from a seed of karma – in terms of my being aware of what year it is.
-So Prasangika says that, but nothing findable.
+They had solar days in that time, and the hours were counted differently.
+Aside from all of that, it’s 2006 years from that event (and now we’re in the 2007th).
+It has, though, its external source, as it’s not just coming from a seed of karma – in terms of our being aware of what year it is.
+Prasangika says that, but nothing findable.

-And also Gelug Prasangika asserts that the existence of a clay pot or the year 2006 can’t be established from the side of a common-denominator defining characteristic on the side of the clay pot or the year 2006.
+Also, Gelug Prasangika asserts that the existence of a clay pot or the year 2006 can’t be established from the side of a common-denominator defining characteristic on the side of the clay pot or the year 2006.
 Remember that was what Chittamatra was saying, that there is some findable defining characteristic on the side of the object that would make a common denominator, even if it’s in everybody’s cognition.
-Prasangika says no – and we’ve discussed this before – defining characteristics, after all, are made up by concepts in a dictionary, by people who decide what is a table, what is a year, and so on.
-It’s certainly not on the side of the object.
+Prasangika says no – and we’ve discussed this before.
+Defining characteristics, after all, are made up by concepts in a dictionary, by people who decide what is a table, what is a year and so on.
+They’re certainly not on the side of the object.

-An easy example is a color.
-Somebody just decides that from this point in the spectrum to that point in the spectrum, we’re going to give it a name, and we’ll call that red.
-And we’ll call it orange if it’s one little wavelength less, or more, whatever it is.
-So defining characteristics likewise are just mentally labeled.
-They’re not findable on the side of the object, so you couldn’t have a common denominator established by a common defining characteristic findable on the side of the object.
+An easy example is color.
+Somebody just decides that from this point in the spectrum to that point in the spectrum, we’re going to give it a name, and we’ll call that “red.”
+We’ll call it “orange” if it’s one little wavelength less, or more, whatever it is.
+Defining characteristics likewise are just mentally labeled.
+They’re not findable on the side of the object, so we couldn’t have a common denominator established by a common defining characteristic findable on the side of the object.

-So the existence of an interval of time, such as the year 2006, is established only in terms of what a valid mental label for it refers to, whether there’s just one valid mental label or many valid labels, and whether the many valid labels are labeled by one individual or many different individuals.
-And remember a valid label, like a clock day, is established by a convention.
-So for it to be a valid label, there just has to be:
+The existence of an interval of time, such as the year 2006, is established only in terms of what a valid mental label for it refers to, whether there’s just one valid mental label or many valid labels, and whether the many valid labels are labeled by one individual or many different individuals.
+Remember that a valid label, like a clock day, is established by a convention.
+Thus, for it to be a valid label, there has to be:

 • A convention that is agreed.
-So we all have this convention of a clock day of twenty-four hours.
+For example, we all have this convention of a clock day of 24 hours.

-• And it’s not contradicted by others validly measuring and labeling the same label in terms of conventional truth.
-So everybody else who is looking at a clock and working in this convention of twenty-four times that the hand goes around the clock – or some quartz crystal vibrates, or something like that – that we’re going to have the convention of calling that a day.
-So it’s not contradicted by other people who look at their clock.
+• It’s not contradicted by others validly measuring and labeling the same label in terms of conventional truth.
+Everybody else who is looking at a clock and working in this convention of 24 times the hand goes around the clock – or some quartz crystal vibrates, or something similar – and that we’re going to have the convention of calling that a day.
+This is not contradicted by other people who look at their clock.

-• And it’s not contradicted by others validly measuring and labeling the same label in terms of deepest truth.
-Somebody says, “It’s a truly existent day: the day,” and then “This was an inauspicious day,” “This was a terrible day” – which we can get if we become superstitious with astrology and so on (“This is going to be a bad day: a black cat crossed my path,” this type of stuff) – then it’s contradicted by somebody that sees validly the deepest truth, that things don’t exist that way.
+• Finally, it’s not contradicted by others validly measuring and labeling the same label in terms of the deepest truth.
+Somebody says, “It’s a truly existent day,” and then, “This was an inauspicious day,” or “This was a terrible day” – which we can get if we become superstitious with astrology and so on (“This is going to be a bad day: a black cat crossed my path,” this type of stuff).
+Then, it’s contradicted by somebody that sees validly the deepest truth, that things don’t exist that way.

-So the validity of a label is established by these three criteria and not by there being some findable defining characteristic, common to everybody who perceives it, on the side of the object.
-So again validity is established from the side of the mind, not from the side of the object.
+The validity of a label is established by these three criteria and not by there being some findable defining characteristic, common to everybody who perceives it, on the side of the object.
+Again, validity is established from the side of the mind, not from the side of the object.
 Okay?

 So the Chittamatra school says there’s a common denominator, and the Madhyamaka school says no?

 It’s not quite that simple.
-The Chittamatra – as we saw, there are two views of it.
-Both views of Chittamatra say that ultimately, from the deepest point of view, there isn’t a common denominator that’s coming from some external source.
-So there isn’t that.
-But one view says there is conventionally a common denominator, and one view says that there isn’t.
+In Chittamatra – as we saw, there are two views of it just in Tsongkhapa’s works.
+Both views of Chittamatra say that ultimately, from the deepest point of view, there isn’t a common denominator that comes from some external source.
+However, one view says there is conventionally a common denominator, and one view says that there isn’t.
 One says there’s a common denominator because in everybody’s cognition of a year, or of something, there’s the same findable defining characteristic on the side of the object.
-The other one says that that doesn’t mean that it’s a common denominator, because it’s in different cognitions.
-So one view will accept that there’s a common denominator on a conventional level, and one won’t, but both say on the deepest level there isn’t a common denominator.
+The other view says that that doesn’t mean that it’s a common denominator, because it’s in different cognitions.
+One view will accept that there’s a common denominator on a conventional level, and the other won’t.
+Nonetheless, both say on the deepest level there isn’t a common denominator.
 That’s Chittamatra.

-And the Gelugpa Prasangika (which is different from non-Gelugpa Prasangika) within Madhyamaka will agree with the second Chittamatra view – that from those two points of view, conventional and deepest point of view, there isn’t a common denominator – but their reason for it is different.
+The Gelugpa Prasangika (which is different from non-Gelugpa Prasangika) within Madhyamaka will agree with the second Chittamatra view – that from those two points of view, conventional and deepest point of view, there isn’t a common denominator.
+However, their reason for it is different.

-Right.
 There are many, many different opinions, depending on the school of Buddhist philosophical positions.
 Vaibhashika says there are common denominators, for example, and then they explain them in their four different assertions.
-So a lot of different possible explanations.
-And it makes one think, as I explained before, to analyze: Could this be true?
-Could this not be true?
+There are a lot of different possible explanations.
+As I explained before, it makes one think, and one needs to analyze if this could be true or not true?
 Can one be a way of starting to understand something?
-What’s the relationship between milk that changes into yogurt and the yogurt changes into cheese?
+For example, our previous example about what’s the relationship between milk that changes into yogurt and the yogurt that changes into cheese.
 Is there something that maintains the identity of the substance?
 Are they totally the same?
-They can’t be totally the same.
+They can’t, though, be totally the same.
 Are there two completely different things?
-Then how can they be related?
+Then, how can they be related?
 How does a cause-and-effect relationship hold?
-And this is a very important issue in Buddhist understanding and Buddhist philosophy – how is the relationship between cause and effect maintained?
-Which is not an easy question to answer.
+This is a very important issue in Buddhist understanding and Buddhist philosophy – how is the relationship between cause and effect maintained?
+However, this is not an easy question to answer.

 Why is a causal event leading to a result?
-And what connects them if there’s nothing solid connecting the two?
-Remember in the Indian Nyaya system, the non-Buddhist system, that they had truly existent connectors, like little sticks connecting two balls.
+What connects them if there’s nothing solid connecting the two?
+Remember in the Indian Nyaya system, the non-Buddhist system, they had truly existent connectors, like little sticks connecting two balls.
 Well, Buddhism doesn’t say that.
-So is there something that connects them?
-And how are they connected?
+Is there, then, something that connects them?
+How are they connected?
 Why should this result come from that cause?
-So we speak about time as explaining the interval between them, sort of involved with the issue.
+The analysis of time as being an imputation phenomenon on the interval between cause and effect is related to this issue of what establishes the connection between the cessation of the cause and the arising of the effect.

-And this is of course extremely relevant to our path to liberation and enlightenment.
-I’m doing various actions now as a cause to somehow bring about liberation and enlightenment.
+This is, of course, extremely relevant to our path to liberation and enlightenment.
+We’re doing various actions now as a cause to somehow bring about liberation and enlightenment.
+Or even just in terms of avoiding destructive actions bringing about happiness.
 Well, how can that work?
-Or even just in terms of avoiding destructive actions bringing about happiness.
 What’s the connection?
 How is the connection there?
-And what is this time interval?
-Do I have to wait a million eons before any happiness comes from this?
-Will I accrue interest?
-Will it get bigger the longer I wait?
-That time interval – is it fixed?
+What is this time interval?
+Do we have to wait for a million eons before any happiness comes from this?
+Will we accrue interest?
+Will it get bigger the longer we wait?
+Is that time interval fixed?
 Is it shorter?
 What is that time interval?
-So these are relevant questions to the spiritual path, not just irrelevant philosophical speculations.
+These are all questions that are relevant to the spiritual path, not just irrelevant philosophical speculations.

+Time According to Western Science